rich-murphey/gnu-graphics/README.md

 ## Gnu Graphics

-GNU Graphics is a set of command line 2D 'graph' and 'plot' tools.
+GNU Graphics is a set of command line 2D 'graph' and 'plot' utilities.
 They are a work-alike open-source replacement for those in [Bell Labs V7 Unix](https://www.unix.com/man-page/v7/1G/graph/).
 They conform to the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) of modular individual tools